qiaoqiaoLF/MxDNA/README.md

 ## The implementation of the Learnt Tokenization Module in MxDNA

 We have extracted the core implementation of the Learnt Tokenization Module and provide it here for anyone who is interested.
-We will release the full implementation of MxDNA once we are ready.
+To access the full implementation, please check out the full-model branch.

 ### File Structure